2 cases of COVID-19 reported in Allegany County

-BELMONT — Two cases of COVID-19 infection have been confirmed in Allegany County, the first such cases reported in either Allegany or Cattaraugus counties.
+Two cases of COVID-19 infection were confirmed Sunday in Allegany County, the first such cases reported in either Allegany or Cattaraugus counties.

 The Allegany County Department of Health reported Sunday evening that both cases were confirmed through testing at the Erie County Public Health Lab.

+The news came as Cattaraugus County declared a state of emergency Sunday over COVID-19; Allegany County declared an emergency Saturday.

-Based on an initial review of each case, these individuals appear to have had separate exposures to the novel coronavirus, according to a statement by Theresa Moore, supervising public health educator/public information officer.
+Based on an initial review of the cases of infection in Allegany County, the individuals appear to have had separate exposures to the novel coronavirus, according to a statement by Theresa Moore, supervising public health educator/public information officer.

 One is a male in his early 20s and is recuperating at home, Moore said.
 Aside from testing, this individual has remained in his residence since returning from downstate New York.